DanielJDufour/xdim/README.md

   }
 });
 ```
-result is an object with an empty matrix and shape
+Result is an object with an empty data object and shape array.
+The data object holds the multi-dimensional array of arrays.
+The shape array is an array that describes the actual length of the arrays used to hold the data.
+(It is the actual practical length and not the theoretical length of the dimensions).
 ```
 {
   shape: [4, 768, 1024], // describes the actual length of each array
-  matrix: [
+  data: [
     // first band
     [
       [-99, -99, ... ], // band's first row of columns with length being the number of columns